Virtual Staffing

 Addressing Teacher Attrition with Differentiated Instruction

 With the rising rates of teacher attrition, school districts face the challenge of training new cohorts of novice teachers every year.
 The most significant difficulties these new teachers encounter are classroom management and differentiated instruction.
 Often, novice teachers rely heavily on whole-group instruction, leading to disengaged students at both ends of the performance spectrum.
 These students may act out due to boredom or frustration, and the teacher, overwhelmed by the demands of managing the class and presenting content, quickly burns out.
+Implementing strategies like virtual experiential learning can provide novice teachers with practical differentiation tools to better engage diverse learners.

 The true power of differentiated instruction lies in its contrast to tracking students, which often leads to fixed mindsets and stigmatization.
 Differentiation, on the other hand, supports a growth mindset, helping all students, particularly those below grade level, to thrive.
+When combined with online supplemental instruction programs, educators can provide even more personalized support for diverse learning needs.

 Technology for Differentiation in Education